 Saying Dark Souls 3 is hard is like saying ice is cold, it’s a fact that could not be denied or turned away from.
-The game is designed to keep you on your toes and approach each encounter with a level of caution and strategy.
-It is a game that will always keep your blood pumping and only the most patient of players will grasp the intention behind this particular playstyle.
+The game is designed to keep you on your toes and approach each encounter with caution and strategy.
+It is a game that will always keep your blood pumping; only the most patient players will grasp the intention behind this particular playstyle.

-With the difficulty being this game’s trademark you are always under the threat of death, which can either come from a hard enemy or a surprise attack or trap you didn’t even see coming.
-And with this danger looming large over players’ heads people wonder whether they are able to save or store the Souls they painstakingly acquired.
+With the difficulty being this game’s trademark, you are always under the threat of death, which can either come from a hard enemy or a surprise attack or trap you didn’t even see coming.
+And with this danger looming large over players’ heads, people wonder whether they can save or store the Souls they painstakingly acquired.

-The sad answer to this question is officially you can’t save souls in any storage or inventory for future use.
-But there are some nuanced ways of “saving souls” that you can use which we will discuss below.
+The sad answer to this question is official, you can’t save souls in any storage or inventory for future use.
+But there are some nuanced ways of “saving souls” that you can use, which we will discuss below.

 Souls In Dark Souls 3

-Now, these souls are an integral part of the gameplay loop of this genre, whereby the challenge of difficulty is always there and each time you die you drop the souls you have on you in that particular spot, then after respawning at the last bonfire you interacted with you will have to go back to the location and get the souls back from killing the enemy that killed you earlier or from the floor.
-And if you die before retrieving the souls then they are lost forever.
+Now, these souls are an integral part of the gameplay loop of this genre, whereby the challenge of difficulty is always there, and each time you die you drop the souls you have on you in that particular spot.

 The ways through which you could potentially save the souls you have on you are as follows: